Regional Greenhouse Gas Initiative

 MARYLAND CO2 BUDGET TRADING PROGRAM AUCTIONS

 To support the state CO2 Budget Trading Programs, the RGGI participating states have implemented a regional auction platform to sell CO2 allowances.
-The twenty-first auction of CO2 allowances was held on September 4, 2013.
-Maryland, as a participating state, sold 8,739,921 allowances for vintage year 2013 at $2.67 per allowance.
+The twenty-second auction of CO2 allowances was held on December 4, 2013.
+Maryland, as a participating state, sold 8,739,920 allowances for vintage year 2013 at $3.00 per allowance.
 (See RGGI Press Release.)

 The Regional Greenhouse Gas Initiative (RGGI) is a cooperative effort by nine Northeast and Mid-Atlantic states to reduce carbon dioxide (CO2) emissions from electricity generating plants.
 RGGI includes Maryland, Connecticut, Delaware, Maine, Massachusetts, New Hampshire, New York, Rhode Island, and Vermont.